alexmcode/stockMarketApp-ionic/README.md

 # Thing I worked with in this project
 - Ionic project structure
-⋅⋅⋅the project has only five main JS files
+...the project has only five main JS files